-POSITION: Manager, U. S. State Policy and Advocacy
+U. S. State Policy and Advocacy Manager

-REPORTS DIRECTLY TO: Director, State Energy and Climate Policy
+Reports To: Director, State Energy and Climate Policy

-LOCATION: Flexible within the United States
+Location: Flexible within the United States

-PURPOSE: Clean Air Task Force (CATF) is a non-profit organization dedicated to the near-elimination of climate pollution from Earth’s energy, agricultural, waste and forest management systems.
+Clean Air Task Force (CATF) is a non-profit organization dedicated to the near-elimination of climate pollution from Earth’s energy, agricultural, waste and forest management systems.

 CATF is highly respected for its deep expertise and research on energy and industrial systems and potential strategies, technologies, and policies that can radically shrink their impact on the planet’s atmosphere.
 Our team of 40+ experts and advocates (and global network of subject matter experts and civil society partners) put this research and knowledge into action by designing and enacting public policies that drive toward zero emissions.
 We also support policies and work directly with private industry to innovate in technology to make the path to zero emissions swift and affordable.